-June 10 to 26, 2016 at the Hearn Generating Station.
+June 2017 (dates to be announced) at the Hearn Generating Station.
 Visit the official website: LuminatoFestival.com.
 ShareThis

 The World Comes to Toronto to Celebrate Creativity